Operation InternOperation Intern: Developing North Dakota's Workforce

 Operation Intern, administered by the North Dakota Department of Commerce, is designed to expand the number of new internship, work experience and apprenticeship positions with North Dakota employers.

 The program’s primary focus is employers in the state’s targeted industries: Energy, Advanced Manufacturing, Value-added Agriculture, Tourism and Technology-based Businesses.
+Priority will also be given to new startups, companies who have never participated in the program, and new internship or apprenticeship positions.

 Governor John Hoeven and the 2007 Legislature recognized the importance of expanding internship and work experience opportunities, thus appropriated $600,000 to the Department of Commerce for the Operation Intern program.